Use Aluminium for a Canopy? Why Not?

 Experts believe that more steel is recycled every year than aluminium, plastic, glass and all other commonly recycled materials put together.
 However, recycling steel is a complex and difficult process that requires a lot of energy and resources.
 Aluminium however, is much easier to recycle and treads much more lightly on the planet.
 Its been called ‘one of the most energy efficient and sustainable building materials’ – an aluminium canopy is 100% recyclable.

-There is no denying that steel is a cheaper option than aluminium.
-But before you value-engineer your canopy, consider that the weight of the steel canopy will require bigger foundations; more posts to carry its weight; and regular maintenance to keep it looking good.
+There is no denying that steel is a cheaper option than a aluminium garden canopy.
+But before you value-engineer your garden canopy, consider that the weight of the steel canopy will require bigger foundations; more posts to carry its weight; and regular maintenance to keep it looking good.
 Canopies manufactured from aluminium alloy don’t rust, so little maintenance is needed.
 They are more lightweight than steel, so smaller foundations are required; and they can carry up to 7m spans between posts.
 Consider the hidden costs before you make that decision.

-Aluminium is becoming a serious contender against steel in the construction industry.
-Its lightweight structure, low maintenance and easy-to-work with properties are gaining positive publicity as more and more people recognise the benefits of using aluminium in their buildings.
+Aluminium is becoming a serious contender against steel as both a metal garden canopy or for commercial canopy projects.
+Its lightweight structure, low maintenance and easy-to-work with properties are gaining positive publicity as more and more people recognise the benefits of using aluminium in their canopies for homes and other buildings.
 Before you go with what you’ve always done, consider the benefits of using a durable, sustainable and low-maintenance material could have for the aesthetics, lifespan and carbon footprint of your building.